Cost$1,053.00 per credit (resident and nonresident)

 The Doctor of Nursing Practice (DNP) program at the University of Minnesota is accredited by the Commission on Collegiate Nursing Education.

-The post-baccalaureate option of the DNP program is a three-year full-time program.
+The Integrative Health and Healing specialty of the DNP program is a three-year full-time program delivered online.

 Applicants who are not US citizens or permanent residents should understand that the University of Minnesota’s DNP program does not meet the requirements for eligibility needed to obtain the appropriate F-1 student visa or status because the DNP has limited (fewer than four) face-to-face on-site classes per DNP course.
 During the application process, we ask that international students use ECE or WES credential services for the evaluations.